 Future planetary science missions will require maintenance of existing capabilities and development of new technologies in power generation, propulsion, navigation, aerocapture, instrumentation, miniaturization, radiation hardening, planetary protection implementation, and sample acquisition, handling, return, analysis and containment.
-The Planetary Science Division is developing plans to guide technology investments over the next decade to ensure past investments are adequately sustained and to identify the highest priority investments, and to identify opportunities to demonstrate new technologies on plan⊠ etary missions.
+The Planetary Science Division is developing plans to guide technology investments over the next decade to ensure past investments are adequately sustained and to identify the highest priority investments in new capabilities.
+The division works with STMD to guide Agency investments, and to identify opportunities to demonstrate new technologies on plan® etary missions.
 The division makes investments in future radioisotope power systems capabilities, working through the RPS Program Office at NASA's Glenn Research Center and with DOE to build current and future systems.

-The Planetary Science Division manages its instrumenta tion technology development through two projects in the Planetary Science Research and Analysis Program:

-MatISSE (Maturation of Instruments for Solar System Ex⊠ ploration) and PICASSO (Planetary Instrument Concepts for the Advancements of Solar System Observations).
+The Planetary Science Division manages its instrumenta@ tion technology development through two projects in the Planetary Science Research and Analysis Program: MatISSE (Maturation of Instruments for Solar System Ex@ ploration) and PICASSO (Planetary Instrument Concepts for the Advancements of Solar System Observations).
 MatISSE involves mid-TRL technologies and is intended to enable timely and efficient infusion of technology into NASA planetary science missions.
-PICASSO focuses on low-TRL technologies and funds instrument feasibility studies, concept formation, proof-of-concept instruments, and advanced component technology development to the point where the technologies may be proposed for MatISSE.
+PICASSO focuses on low-TRL technologies and funds instrument feasibility studies, concept formation, proof-ofconcept instruments, and advanced component technology development to the point where the technologies may be proposed for MatISSE.
 Organizing all instrument technology development and demonstration projects for planetary science into these two programs has enabled better management of technology activities, and the possibility for larger awards and subsequently faster maturation timescales, specifically through MatISSE.